south1907/addmember-telegram/README.md

 * Step 5: run `python add_member.py` to add member from `group_source` to `group_target`
 Logic:
-	* after add 1 member, sleep 2 minutes
+	* after adding 1 member, sleep 2 minutes
-	* each account add 35 member --> sleep 15 minutes
+	* after each account adds 35 members --> sleep 15 minutes
-	* Remove account when Exception Flood
+	* Remove account when there is a Flood Wait Error
-	* Break if don't have account
+	* Break if there are no more accounts

-Note: If your account blocked, get link https://web.telegram.org/#/im?p=@SpamBot and chat /start to see time released
+Note: If your account gets blocked, go to https://web.telegram.org/#/im?p=@SpamBot and chat /start to see the time the ban would be lifted

 ![Get data](images/block.png)

 Done!

 ## Ps:
-Because some people interesting my repository create some issue, inbox Telegram.
-I don't have time to solve it, so I update your script to be good.
-I will open issue and try to resolved it.
-But some thing about basic language `python`, please search Internet before create issue!
-Thanks!
+This repo is now actively being maintained and updated by: south1907 and DanielTheGeek.

+Create a new issue if you have legit issues and we will do our best to resolve them.

+## Contributing:
+* Fork the repo on Github
+* Clone the repo using `git clone addmember-telegram`
+* Make changes and stage the files: `git add .`
+* Commit the changes: `git commit -m "Changed a few things"`
+* Push the changes to your Github repo: `git push -u origin main`
+* Submit a pull request.